-Typically the child's posture is maintained during the seizure.
-The mouth or face may move or the eyes may blink.
+Typically, a child's posture is maintained during the seizure.
+Their mouth or face may move, or their eyes may blink.
 The seizure usually lasts no longer than 20 seconds.
 When the seizure is over, the child may not recall what just occurred and may go on with his/her activities, acting as though nothing happened.
 These seizures may occur several times a day.
 This type of seizure is sometimes mistaken for a learning difference, difficulty with attention or a behavioral problem.

 Tonic or atonic (also called drop attacks)

-- With tonic seizures, there is a sudden increase in muscle tone and the child may extend their arms or legs, and may fall.
+- With tonic seizures, there is a sudden increase in muscle tone, the child may extend their arms or legs, and they may fall.
 Duration is usually a few seconds.

 Generalized tonic-clonic seizures (also called grand mal seizures)

 This type of seizure is characterized by three distinct phases.

 - The body, arms and legs will extend or straighten out, also known as tonic stiffening)

 - Then the body, arms and legs will contract and shake (also called clonic shaking)

 - This is followed by a post-ictal period.
 During the postictal period, the child may be sleepy, have problems with vision or speech, and have a bad headache, fatigue, or body aches.
 Duration is usually less than two minutes.